-Timothy Godbold grew up in a small town in Western Australia called Kalamunda, which is Aboriginal for “home in the hills”.
+Timothy Godbold grew up in a small town in Western Australia called Kalamunda, which means “home in the hills” in the Australian Aboriginal language Nyungar.
 His family is originally from Britain but arrived in Australia before World War II.

 He had a fortunate childhood and recalled his first experience with fashion.
 “I was having a suit made for a wedding when I was eight.
 I spent a great deal of time selecting the fabric and colours, probably more so than your average eight-year-old.
 So, I guess the writing was on the wall,” he explained.
 Soon after Godbold began to obsess over owning the space uniform from 1999 which was designed by famed German designer, Rudi Gernrich.
 At 11-years-old, Godbold was in a school play and found a military jacket in the drama room closet and instantly fell in love with it.
 “This would be the beginning of my love affair with military uniforms,” he added.